Equivariant Splitting: Self-supervised learning from incomplete data: Abstract

 \section{Abstract}

 Self-supervised learning for inverse problems allows to train a reconstruction network from noise and/or incomplete data alone.
 These methods have the potential of enabling learning-based solutions when obtaining ground-truth references for training is expensive or even impossible.
 In this paper, we propose a new self-supervised learning strategy devised for the challenging setting where measurements are observed via a single incomplete observation model.
-We introduce a new definition of equivariance in the context of reconstruction networks, and show that the combination of self-supervised splitting losses and equivariant reconstruction networks results in the same minimizer in expectation as the one of a supervised loss.
-Through a series of experiments on image inpainting, accelerated magnetic resonance imaging, and compressive sensing, we demonstrate that the proposed loss achieves state-of-the-art performance in settings with highly rank-deficient forward models.
+We introduce a new definition of equivariance in the context of reconstruction networks, and show that the combination of self-supervised splitting losses and equivariant reconstruction networks results in unbiased estimates of the supervised loss.
+Through a series of experiments on image inpainting, accelerated magnetic resonance imaging, sparse-view computed tomography, and compressive sensing, we demonstrate that the proposed loss achieves state-of-the-art performance in settings with highly rank-deficient forward models.\footnote{The code is available at \url{https://github.com/vsechaud/Equivariant-Splitting}}